Excise implications of trade with third countries, including Great Britain (GB)

 - from tax warehouses to ports of export

 in 2021.
-However, that internal movement functionality will not be available from 1 January 2021.
+However, that internal movement functionality is not currently available.

-From 1 January 2021, Revenue will implement an interim ‘Trader Notification’ process for imports from and exports to all 3rd countries of duty suspended excise products.
+Revenue is implementing an interim ‘Trader Notification’ process for imports from and exports to all 3rd countries of duty suspended excise products.

 We will use this until the internal movement functionality of EMCS becomes available.

 Revenue has sent details of this interim solution to relevant traders.